Ryan McMahon Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Braves have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Braves rank 12th in baseball in home runs given up (74 total, 1.1 per game).

-- The Braves will send Smith-Shawver (0-0) to make his second start of the season.

-- His most recent appearance came on Friday against the Washington Nationals, when the righty went 5 1/3 innings, surrendering no earned runs while giving up three hits.
+- The right-hander's most recent appearance was on Sunday against the Washington Nationals, when he threw 5 1/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.